 Retail is a highly competitive sector and we continue to see evidence of retail disruption every day.
 If our customers cannot buy what they are looking for in our stores or on our sites and apps, they have a number of other places they can turn to instead.
 Our nationwide network is the critical link between what we offer and what our customers choose to spend their money on.
-If we fail to understand what our customers want and how they prefer to buy and receive purchases, we are compromising their willingness to come back to us.
-Our network enables our customers to get the right product in the right place at the right time, at a competitive cost and in a way that serves our customers' needs best.
+If we fail to understand what our customers want of 98.0%